uabrc/uabrc.github.io/docs/uab_cloud/instance_setup_basic.md

 # Basic Instance Setup

 Instances are the basic unit of compute on cloud.rc.
-Requesting an instance involves a number of steps, and requires that a [Network](./network_setup_basic.md) has already been setup.
+Requesting an instance involves a number of steps, and requires that a [Network](./network_setup_basic.md) has already been setup, along with certain [Security](./security_setup_basic.md) settings and features.
 It is also possible to attach persistent reusable [Volumes](./volume_setup_basic.md) to instances.

 ## Creating an Instance